greenonline/TinyTextAdventure_in_ZIL/README.md

 #### Summary

-You need to move these files for `zapf` to work:
+Even though you may be running `zilf` from the build directory, you will still need to copy the following files to `usr/local/bin/`, in order for `zapf` to work:

 ```none
 % cp /Users/macbook/Downloads/ZILF/zilf/zilf-0.11.1/bin/Debug/net8.0/zapf.dll /usr/local/bin